sprite writes

 In addition to having tickets in hand for Star Wars, we also have our tickets for The Hitchhiker’s Guide to the Galaxy for Friday.
 I haven’t read the Douglas Adams series, but Rudi really loves it and I’m game to go join the party Rudi’s organizing to see it at the Georgetown Loews.
 I’ll report back here over the weekend about how a non-fan feels about it.

 Category: arts,dc life.
-There is/are Comments Off.
+There is/are Comments Off on yes, we are geeks.

 April 27, 2005